-Have you ever searched for a guide on how to create an outstanding banking app similar to the beautiful app design provided by Apple products?
-Industry experts often have shared their ideas about what the outcome might be if GAFA (Google, Apple, Facebook, Amazon) stepped into the banking industry.
-Would history repeat itself, forcing many of their competitors out of banking business?
-Here at the UX Design Agency (UXDA) we tried to put that idea into action and challenged ourselves to come up with a totally new banking customer experience.
-Who said that online financial experiences have to be painful, rather than easy to use, delightful and most importantly - enjoyable?
+Have you ever searched for a guide on how to create an extraordinary banking app similar to the beautiful design provided by Apple products?
+Here at the UXDA, we challenged ourselves to come up with a totally new banking customer experience.
+Who said that online financial experiences have to be mediocre and confusing, rather than easy to use, delightful, and most importantly - enjoyable?

 Why it's worth to read this mobile banking case study:

-- Step-by-step guide─how to design digital customer experience of the simplest and most beautiful app in the world for mobile banking interface, keeping full-scale banking functionality;
+- Step-by-step guide─how to design simple and delightful digital customer experience for the beyond average mobile banking app, keeping full-scale banking functionality;

 - Learn why is psychology an important aspect of ensuring a FinTech service success;